Meet The Team

 Vice-Chair, Ruth Court

-Horse Welfare Manager, Blue Cross
+Horse Team Development Lead, Blue Cross

 Tel: 07768 390016

 Ruth is the Horse Welfare manager at Blue Cross and her experience within the Equine Industry is in Education, Management and Welfare.
-She has a BSc (Hons) degree in Equine Management and holds the BHS Intermediate Instructors Certificate.
+She has a BSc (Hons) degree in Equine Management holds the BHS Intermediate Instructors Certificate.

 Ruth’s main role with Blue Cross is managing the team responsible for supporting the horses the charity has out on loan.
-Due to the increased number of welfare needy and abandoned horses that the charity takes in, Ruth and her team constantly look for innovative and cost-effective ways of working to ensure the charity remains able to continue to help those horses that most need it; while maintaining healthy horses in happy homes.
+Due to the increased number of welfare needy and abandoned horses that the charity takes in, Ruth and her team constantly look for innovative and cost effective ways of working to ensure the charity remains able to continue to help those horses that most need it; while maintaining healthy horses in happy homes.

-Prior to joining Blue Cross Ruth lectured in Equine studies at De Montfort University Lincoln and latterly at Moulton College Northampton; She has also managed the College’s Equestrian Centre, worked as a freelance Instructor and rider and has managed a variety of yards.
+Prior to joining Blue Cross Ruth lectured in Equine studies at De Montfort University Lincoln and latterly at Moulton College Northampton; She has also managed the College’s Equestrian Centre, worked as a freelance Instructor and rider, and has managed a variety of yards.

 Dr Carol Hall